richardDobron/fbt/docs/best_practices.md

+---
+id: best_practices
-# Platform Internationalization Best Practices
+title: Platform Internationalization Best Practices
+sidebar_label: Best Practices
+---

 Here are some rough guidelines and lessons learned by the internationalization team at Facebook.
 These are in no specific order of importance.